Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021

-where $k$ = 2.0 $\mu_{30}^\frac{2}{7}$ and $\alpha$ = $\frac{6}{7}$.
-For nominal values of $R_{6} = M_{1.4} = I_{45} = 1$, measurements of the $\dot{\nu}$ versus $L$ gives a rough estimation of the magnetic dipole moment of the pulsar.
-From the $L$ vs $\dot{\nu}$ plot, we have estimated $k$ and $\alpha$ as 7.65$\pm$0.71 and 0.82$\pm$0.11 respectively from the best fit result.
-The estimated value of $\alpha$ close to the theoretical value.
-Fig. \ref{fig:GL} shows the correlation between the spin up rate and luminosity and the solid line represents the best fitted result.
-From the best fit result we may write the equation (2) as
+where $k = 2.0 \mu _{30}^{\frac{2}{7}}$ and $\alpha = \frac{6}{7}$.
+For nominal values of $R_{6} = M_{1.4} = I_{45} = 1$, measurements of the $\dot{\nu}$ versus $L$ give a rough estimation of the magnetic dipole moment of the pulsar.
+From the $L$ vs $\dot{\nu}$ plot, we have estimated $k$ and $\alpha $ as 7.65$\pm $0.71 and 0.82$\pm $0.11 respectively from the best fit result.
+The estimated value of $\alpha $ is close to the theoretical value.
+Figure~\ref{fig:GL} shows the correlation between the spin-up rate and luminosity and the solid line represents the best-fitted result.
+From the best fit result, we may write the equation (2) as

 Now the magnetic dipole moment can be written in the form